 Skip to content

 A model industrial village founded by Sir Titus Salt.
-Italianate stone streets, a colossal mill and a riverside park—together recognised by UNESCO for outstanding universal value.
+Italianate stone streets, a colossal mill and a riverside park — together recognised by UNESCO in 2001 for outstanding universal value.
+This page is the overview, with links out to the buildings, people, timeline and research underneath.

 Outstanding universal value